Review these 13 common reasons why investors reject startup pitches to improve your chances

 “No matter how brilliant your mind or strategy, if you are playing a solo game, you’ll always lose out to a team.”

-It is difficult to attract investments from potential investors if you are not working on your startup with a team in place.
+It can be hard to attract investments from potential investors if you don’t have a team in place.

 3. No product information